NucleusEngineering/serverless/.journey/00-run.neos.md

 The command requires additional information and hence switches to an interactive mode.
 You can have a look at the `gcloud` CLI [reference](https://cloud.google.com/sdk/gcloud/reference/run/deploy) in case some of the option may be unclear to you.

-We want our application to be publicly available on the internet.
+We want our application to be publicly available on the internet, so we should allow unauthenticated invokations from any client.

 Wait for the deployment to finish and then navigate to the `*.a.run.app` endpoint it created.
 You should be able to call the endpoint from your browser or by using any other HTTP client like cURL.